-PREPARATION For continuous operation, the target ventilation rate for the home shall be based on house size as follows: 50 cfm for up to 1,500 ft2, 70 cfm for 1,501 to 2,500 ft2, and 100 cfm over 2,500 ft2.
+PREPARATION The flow rate of an existing bath exhaust fans shall be tested.
+If the flow rate does not meet the target ventilation rate specified below, if fan noise is excessive, or if a bath fan is not present, a bathroom exhaust fan shall be installed according to the Home Improvement Expert Checklist: Bathroom Exhaust Fan.
+For continuous operation, the target ventilation rate for the home shall be based on house size as follows: 50 cfm for up to 1,500 ft 2 , 70 cfm for 1,501 to 2,500 ft 2 , and 100 cfm over 2,500 ft 2 .
 For intermittent operation, the average air flow shall meet the minimum target ventilation rate specified above (e.g., if the controller operates the air handler fan for a minimum of 20 minutes each hour, then three times the target ventilation air flow is needed).
 An outdoor air intake location shall be selected that is close to the return plenum of the central air handler and will provide a short, straight, unobstructed path from the air intake to the return plenum to provide unrestricted airflow.
 The equivalent length of the duct run should be as short as possible.
 "Equivalent length" shall be calculated in accordance with ANSI/ACCA Manual D Residential Duct Systems.
-The air intake should open to the outdoors, not to an attic, basement, garage, or crawlspace.
-The location should be away from garages or parking areas; at least 10 feet from any exhaust termination; and accessible from the ground for cleaning and maintenance, but well above the snow level.
-The air intake should be equipped with an air filter that is MERV 11 or better.
+The air intake shall open to the outdoors, not to an attic, basement, garage, or crawlspace.
+The location shall be away from garages or parking areas; at least 10 feet from any exhaust termination; and accessible from the ground for cleaning and maintenance, but well above the regionally specified snow level.
+The air intake shall be equipped with an air filter that is MERV 11 or better.
 The pressure drop across the filter shall be measured and verified to match equipment capabilities.
-If the HVAC air handler has a PSC (permanent split capacitor) motor, the PSC motor shall be replaced with a variable-speed motor (ECM or BPM).
+If the HVAC air handler has a PSC motor, it should be replaced with a variable-speed ECM or BPM motor.
 A controller shall be selected that is compatible with the existing air handler and control system.
-INSTALLATION Outdoor air shall be filtered with a MERV 11 filter or higher, and the pressure drop across the filter shall match equipment capabilities.
-The filter shall be installed to be easily accessible by occupants.
-The exhaust duct outlet vent shall be located on the exterior of the home where it does not direct air flow onto a walkway and where it is situated at least 10 feet from any air inlet.
-Outdoor air intakes shall be equipped with screens to keep out insects and debris, integrated with siding and flashed properly to prevent water intrusion, and caulked where the edges of the duct meet the exterior walls or ceilings to limit the infiltration of exterior air into the home.
+INSTALLATION Outdoor air intakes shall be equipped with screens to keep out insects and debris, integrated with siding and flashed properly to prevent water intrusion, and caulked at the exterior wall or ceiling to limit the infiltration of exterior air into the home.
+The balancing damper and the controller shall be adjusted so that the specified amount of outdoor air is introduced into the system at the desired schedule.
+The outside termination of any exhaust ducts shall be covered with louvers, a screen, or a grille.
 All duct seams and connections shall be sealed with mastic or UL 181 tape.
 Ducts installed outside of the thermal envelope shall be insulated to a minimum of R-8.
-COMMISSIONING The ventilation rate shall be measured using a flow hood, flow grid, or anemometer, in accordance with test procedures listed in ANSI/RESNET/ICC 380-2016, to ensure that the fan is providing the minimum ventilation rate specified above.
-All operation and maintenance procedures shall be reviewed with the homeowner (e.g., how and when to change filter).
+COMMISSIONING The ventilation rate shall be measured using a flow hood, flow grid, or anemometer, in accordance with the test procedures listed in ANSI/RESNET/ICC 380-2016, to ensure that the fan meets the minimum ventilation rate specified above.
+All operation and maintenance procedures shall be reviewed with the homeowner (e.g., how and when to clean the intake screen).
 I hereby certify that, to the best of my knowledge and ability, all checked items on the above checklist have been accomplished as part of completion of this home upgrade.
-Cor ntractor Signature: Date: Contracting Organization:
+Cor ntractor Signature: Date:// Contracting Organization: